khanhninhnguyen/PMLSeg/Examples.md/Example1.md

     library(PMLseg)
     library(purrr)

-    # Note 1: Note: by convention the date/time of a change-point is the date/time of the last point in a the segment
+    # Note 1: Note: by convention the date/time of a change-point is the date/time of the last point in the segment

     # define simulation function
     simulate_time_series <- function(cp_ind, segmt_mean, noise_stdev, length_series) {